Byron Jones with Rep. Esty

 WASHINGTON, DC – Rep. Elizabeth Esty (CT-5) has been named one of four co-chairs of the New Democrat Coalition’s new working group on job training and workforce development issues: the 21st Century Job Skills Working Group.

-WASHINGTON, DC — Congresswoman Elizabeth Esty (CT-5) released the following statement regarding National Teacher Day, today, and Teacher Appreciation Week (May 6-10, 2013).
+WASHINGTON, DC – Today, Rep. Elizabeth Esty (CT-5) released the following statement celebrating National Start-Up Day Across America.

 WASHINGTON, DC – Today, Rep. Elizabeth Esty announced the introduction of the Expanding Opportunities for Recovery Act, H.R.
 5339.
 The bill will eliminate some of the barriers to accessing in-patient rehabilitation treatment for opioid abuse.
 Deaths caused by opioid abuse, particularly from heroin, have risen significantly in Connecticut over the last year.

 U.S. Rep. Elizabeth Esty, D-5, co-introduced a bill Friday which aims to increase care options for those suffering from heroin addiction and opioid abuse.

 The bill would expand the availability of inpatient care for substance abuse treatment for insured individuals.